Max-Meldrum/dsp/README.md

 - [x] ZooKeeper’s atomic broadcast protocol: Theory and practice
 - [x] A Simple Totally Ordered Broadcast Protocol
 - [ ] Chain Replication for Supporting High Throughput and Availability
+- [ ] There Is More Consensus in Egalitarian Parliaments
+- [x] CASPaxos: Replicated State Machines without logs

 ## Systems